-What if you felt as content as this blog picture looks?
 If sex were not a problem, would you be happy again in your marriage?
-Amherst, a thirty-nine year old mother of three, told me that her marriage would be a "10" if their conflict over frequency would go away.
+Amherst, a 39-year-old mother of three, told me that her marriage would be a "10" if their conflict over frequency would go away.
 Daniel loved his wife and wasn't going to leave her; she was his best friend, fit and attractive, and a good mother to his children, but she was never going to understand what sex meant to him.
 Neither understood they were both contributing to the problem nor how to fix their intimate life.

-If you want more sex - you are arguing for closeness and connection; you are setting foot into that mythical space which ironically pushes your partner away.
-Like a south-pole magnet, the more you ask, the more he/she refuses (either gender can want more sex, different sex, sex acts your partner doesn't want to do, etc.) If you want less sex—you are arguing the side for separateness and autonomy; and you are creating a vacuum that pulls your other toward you to nag further.
+If you want more sex, you are arguing for closeness and connection; you are setting foot into that mythical space, which ironically pushes your partner away.
+Like a south-pole magnet, the more you ask, the more he/she refuses (either gender can want more sex, different sex, sex acts your partner doesn't want to do, etc.) If you want less sex, you are arguing for separateness and autonomy; and you are creating a vacuum that pulls your other toward you to nag further.
 You refuse and the pouting ruins the rest of your day.
 This push-pull wears out the patience of every New Year's resolver.

 Should you just give up your desire for sex?
 Absolutely not!
 Sex heals, restores and connects two people in long-term commitment.
 Should you "just do it"?
 Please don't.
 The grit from your teeth will not serve as a good lubricant.
 So what should you do?
 Change the game.